Quantum dot energy levels in bilayer graphene: Exact and approximate study: Conclusion and discussion

 We considered a QD in bilayer graphene defined by a realistic continuous potential well in a constant magnetic field.
 We started with the four-component continuum model and demonstrated some regimes where the QD energy levels can be obtained from simplified approximate equations.
 The basic advantage is that the approximate equations involve a single-component wavefunction and thus provide pedagogical insight into the physics of QDs.
 The approximate equations are applicable to a general form of the QD potential with either a soft-wall or hard-wall quantum well.
 The equations clarify in a transparent way how the quantum dot confinement changes by increasing the strength of the quantum well and the magnetic field, as well as how the QD levels emerge from the bulk Landau levels.

 We proved the efficacy of the approximate method by comparing the approximate energies with the exact energies derived from the four-component continuum model in BLG.
 We found that the approximate energy levels as a function of the magnetic field and QD potential well exhibit the correct general features, such as for example, anticrossing points as well as a linear dependence on the dot potential, and agree very well with the exact energy levels in a broad range of QD parameters.
 We demonstrated various realistic regimes where the relative error can be vanishingly small.

-Semiclassical and quantum super-symmetric methods might be interesting alternative frameworks to approximately explore QD physics in bilayer graphene.
+Semiclassical and quantum super-symmetric methods might be interesting alternative frameworks~\cite{nayfeh} to approximately explore QD physics in bilayer graphene.
+Equation~(\ref{approx1}) can be used as the starting point of a WKB method~\cite{schiff, nayfeh} with $\sqrt{Q_{+}}$ defining the local wavelength.
+The approximate QD energies can be obtained from a standard Bohr-Sommerfeld quantization condition involving the classical turning points, $Q_{+}=0$.
+Each method is expected to have some advantages in terms of numerical effort, accuracy, and pedagogical insight.
+The harmonic oscillator formula derived in the present work is easily implementable and accurate enough.
+An interesting case which seems to remain unexplored corresponds to the quantum dot regime where a singular point separates two classically allowed regions [Fig.~\ref{testQ}(c)].
+This configuration that couples electron and hole levels cannot be captured by our approximate model.
+A more powerful QD model should treat equally well the different regimes illustrated in Fig.~\ref{testQ}.